0xevoid/Exorde/README.md

 ```
 sudo apt-get install docker-ce docker-ce-cli containerd.io docker-compose-plugin
 ```
--Check you have docker correctly installed by typing on your terminal:
+- Check you have docker correctly installed by typing on your terminal:
 ```
 docker --version
 ```